The National History Day program provides teachers with an innovative teaching tool that instills important skills in a fun and engaging format.

 How do I fit History Day into my classroom schedule?

 We believe that History Day won’t detract from your curriculum but will be a way to teach your curriculum.
-Use history day to teach rimary source analysis, research skills, and to get your students interested and invested in different time periods and topics.
-To plan out your year, we ave a number of sample timelines that you can use.
+Use history day to teach primary source analysis, research skills, and to get your students interested and invested in different time periods and topics.
+To plan out your year, we have a number of sample timelines that you can use.

 How do I teach annotated bibliographies?

-Thinkport leaning modules include training on annotated bibliographies, as well as primary and secondary sources and a number of other topics.
+Thinkport Research Learning Modules include instruction on annotated bibliographies, working with primary and secondary sources, and a number of other topics in creating a research project.
 Find the full list of modules here.

 This webinar gives basic information about History Day, a breakdown of the steps students and teachers will take to complete the project, tips for doing History Day with English learners, and tips for doing the project during remote teaching.

 This webinar explains changes to the NHD rule book, judging rubrics, and web-building platform, and shares tips for doing History Day during remote teaching, including instructions for using our Google Doc worksheets in Google Classroom and Canvas.

 Join us on September 23 at 4pm for our first MHD Monthly Teacher Workshop!
 Our workshops will follow you along in the History Day process and create a space for discussion among teachers.
 Not sure how to grade part of the project?
 Ask a teacher who has done it before.
 Register for this first workshop here.
 The schedule for our first three meetings is below.